How to use a Moka Pot with OddKin

 Although Moka pots are not dishwasher safe, it’s important to clean your pot after each use.

-To do so, wait for the pot to cool, disassemble it and remove the spent coffee grounds from the filter basket.
+To do so, wait for the pot to cool, disassemble it, remove the spent coffee grounds from the filter basket and wash with hot soapy water.